 Once, Henrik was attending a conference in India with representatives for many different nature religions from all over the world.
 In the mornings they would prepare a ceremony, and Henrik found it fascinating to see how every ceremony was basically the same, just with different symbols.
 “There was an old Indian man from a remote tribe and he did the same thing as us!” says Henrik, laughing.

-Henrik has also worked with teenagers, holding nature awareness exercises and inspiring the students to connect with their own natural instincts and senses.
+Henrik has worked with teenagers, teaching nature awareness exercises and inspiring the students to connect with their own natural instincts and senses.
 “One exercise that I sometimes use is to ask the students to look at a tree and describe the tree as if it were a person you met on the street.
 What kind of person would the tree be?
 What kind of story does it have?”